rwxrob/skilstak/docs/boost/2023/README.md

 * Find specific files anywhere and determine what they are.
 (1h)
 * Understand and manipulate Linux file ownership and permissions.
 (1h)
-* Grok bases, binary, octal, decimal, and hexadecimal
+* Grok bases, binary, octal, decimal, and hexadecimal.
+(20m)

 ## Start building your terminal toolkit